 - Watch out for growth spurts!
 It’s hard to tell but it’s usually when baby is crankier than usual and wants milk all the time!
 The growth spurt resolves itself after a few days.
-Don’t give in to fears that maybe baby is hungry.
+Don’t give in to fears that maybe baby is not getting enough – check if anything is indeed unusual.
+Fear leads to stress and stress leads to reduced milk output.
 If baby is peeing and pooping like clockwork – just keep nursing and soldier on.
 When in doubt, check your latch.

 - Express and spread a little breast milk on sore or chapped nipples and air dry (go topless) to heal them.
 I never needed lanolin because of this all natural tip.

 - If for some reason you cannot directly latch, or have decided to supplement with formula in the meantime, remember that if you want to continue breastfeeding, you need to maintain your milk supply through direct latch.
-So don’t give up – offer to nurse before supplementing, and try to lessen your dependence on giving your baby the bottle if you would like to breastfeed.
+So don’t give up – offer to nurse before supplementing, and try to lessen your dependence on the bottle if you would like to breastfeed.
+Continue nursing.
+Lucky for me, just as I was about to give up for good, my baby did not want formula milk – forcing me to breastfeed her continuously.
 This is how I reduced formula milk dependence within the first few weeks of giving birth.

 - Continuously stimulate milk production through hand express especially up to the first month.
 Don’t be discouraged if your ‘output’ seems low or barely 1 oz – it is in no way an indication of how much milk your baby drinks from you directly 🙂